Garden Rejuvenation

 Habitat enhancement

-We can add or restore habitat elements such as ponds, beetle banks, hibernacula, or pollinator patches.
-These features deepen the garden’s ecological value, supporting birds, insects, amphibians, and other wildlife while enhancing the natural feel of your space.
+As part of this long-term rejuvenation process, we can add or restore habitat features such as ponds, stumperies, hibernacula, or pollinator patches.
+These elements enhance the garden’s ecological value, supporting birds, insects, amphibians, and other wildlife while enriching the natural feel of your space.
+There’s no fixed stage for integrating these features, but the earlier we know what you’re looking for, the more seamlessly we can blend them into the garden as a whole.

 08.